shagoftakhan1605/Early-Detection-of-Sepsis-through-Multivariate-ICU-Time-Series-Modeling/README.md

-# Early Detection of Sepsis through Multivariate ICU Time-Series Modeling
+# 🧬 Early Detection of Sepsis through Multivariate ICU Time-Series Modeling

 This research presents a highly detailed machine learning and clinical analysis pipeline designed to predict sepsis using time-series physiological data.
 Through rigorous statistical modeling and biologically grounded interpretation, we aim to identify early indicators of sepsis onset and contribute to critical care decision-making systems.

-## Objective
+---
+## Research Problem and Motivation

+Sepsis, a life-threatening organ dysfunction due to a dysregulated host response to infection, contributes to over 11 million global deaths annually.
+The urgent challenge lies in early detection — current tools often diagnose sepsis only after organ dysfunction has set in.
 Sepsis is a dysregulated host response to infection, frequently progressing to life-threatening organ dysfunction.
 Early detection is essential.
 This project develops interpretable and high-performing models that learn from physiological biomarkers—mined from ICU time-series data—to predict the probability of sepsis onset, providing both predictive accuracy and clinical interpretability.

+This project aims to close that gap by asking:

+1. **Can we predict sepsis onset ≥6 hours before clinical diagnosis using ICU time-series data?**
+2. **What clinical biomarkers consistently precede sepsis across diverse hospital systems?**
+3. **How do predictive models behave across domains with differing data sparsity and recording frequency?**
+4. **Can missingness patterns (entry density) reveal systemic bias or hidden clinical practices that affect model generalizability?**

+---

+## Biological and Clinical Rationale

+Sepsis pathogenesis involves a cascade of rapidly evolving physiological breakdowns.
+Our focus lies in **modeling host responses** through vital signs and biomarkers:

+- **Hemodynamic collapse:** captured via MAP and DBP
+- **Renal failure:** tracked by Creatinine and BUN
+- **Immune dysregulation:** modeled through WBC variability
+- **Coagulopathy:** inferred from declining Platelets

+These features are not just statistically significant but biologically interpretable, linking directly to the Sepsis-3 criteria and SOFA score dimensions.

+---

 ## Prediction Horizon and Clinical Timeline
 The model was explicitly designed to predict sepsis onset **at least 6 hours prior to clinical diagnosis**.
 This predictive window aligns with real-world triage and early-warning requirements in intensive care units, enabling physicians to initiate antibiotics and supportive therapy during the reversible phase of sepsis pathophysiology.